 Every day more and more people are getting out onto the waters of the Great Barrier Reef in private boats to enjoy a unique lifestyle of fishing, diving and sightseeing.
 Many private vessels are powered by outboard engines.
 Unfortunately, operation of these motors causes the discharge of a number of pollutants.
 By keeping your outboard in good condition, and being aware of the type of outboard you use, you can make valuable contributions in limiting the impacts of outboard engines on the Great Barrier Reef.

 Many small engines, such as conventional two-stroke engines used in marine outboard and personal watercraft, are high polluters relative to their engine size and usage, emitting a range of toxins into the water and the air.
 As substantial power is required to move small craft through water, even the better performing engines can emit far greater quantities of pollutants per hour than typical modern car engines.

-A recent comparison of a conventional 15 horsepower carburettor two-stroke outboard and a 150 horsepower fuel-injected four-stroke outboard found that the smaller engine produced three times the emissions of the larger engine.
+A comparison of a conventional 15 horsepower carburettor two-stroke outboard and a 150 horsepower fuel-injected four-stroke outboard found that the smaller engine produced three times the emissions of the larger engine.